 KEYS TO THE PERFECT BAKED TORTILLA CHIPS

 - Cut the tortillas before baking them.
-If you try to cut them afterwards, they will fall apart.
+If you try to cut them afterwards, they will break apart.
 I’m sure that’s common sense, but it can’t hurt as a reminder!
 I cut each tortilla into 8 triangles.
 If you want larger chips, cut them into 4 triangles

 - Lightly spray both sides of the tortillas with oil.
 I’ve tried it with regular Pam, and the chips don’t seem to get as crunchy.
 So instead, I use Avocado Oil Spray.

 - Season the tortillas with salt after the oil, and before baking.
 If you wait until after they bake, the salt won’t stick.
 I use Coarse Sea Salt, because I like to see the salt on my chips

 - For best results, bake the tortillas on a Baking Sheet.
 The tortillas will take 7-10 minutes to bake.
 I always check at 8 minutes.
 Don’t leave them too long, or you will have burnt tortilla chips